JakobKlotz/lhasa-app/README.md

 ## Reference

-The aim of this project is to simply visualize the results from the LHASA (Landslide Hazard Assessment for Situational Awareness).
+The aim of this project is to provide an easy access to the results from the LHASA(Landslide Hazard Assessment for Situational Awareness).
 Visit the corresponding repo [here](https://github.com/nasa/LHASA).
-LHASA was developed by:
+LHASA was developed
+by:

 > [!NOTE]
 > Khan, S., D. B. Kirschbaum, T. A. Stanley, P. M. Amatya, and R. A. Emberson.
 2022.
 "Global Landslide Forecasting System for Hazard Assessment and Situational Awareness."
 Frontiers in Earth Science, 10: 10.3389/feart.2022.878996